NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Various such weight images can be merged with ``dem_mosaic`` (:numref:`dem_mosaic`) or the values manipulated with ``image_calc``.

+.. _jigsaw:

 Bundle adjustment using ISIS
 ----------------------------

-In what follows we describe how to do bundle adjustment using ISIS's tool-chain.
+In what follows we describe how to do bundle adjustment using ISIS's toolchain.
 It also serves to describe bundle adjustment in more detail, which is applicable to other bundle adjustment tools as well, including Stereo Pipeline's own tool.